Attorney Portrait

 We Represent Camp Lejeune Toxic Water Clients Nationwide

-Even though we are headquartered in Birmingham, Alabama, Fob James Law Firm is honored to represent veterans and their families who have suffered injuries caused by the toxic water at Camp Lejeune.
+Even though we are headquartered in Birmingham, Alabama and Atlanta, Georgia, Fob James Law Firm is honored to represent veterans and their families who have suffered injuries caused by the toxic water at Camp Lejeune.
 We are representing clients in 48 states:

 Representing Camp Lejeune Clients in 40 States